bemibrando/roger-roger/README.md

 ## Overview

 ### <b id="the-challenge">The challenge</b>
-- Update finance worksheet scanning a QR Code
+- Update finance worksheet scanning a Receipt's QR Code.
+- Create a backupfile to each update.

 ### <b id="project-composition">Project Composition</b>
-- Open a window when starts the project
+- Open a window when starts the project.
+- Navigation between "pages".
+- Open Camera to Read QR Code.
+- Scrap information from receipt page.
+- Check if exist the file to add the information, if not create it.
+- Add this information into a backup file and update pre-selected excel file .

 ### <b id="buid-with">Build with</b>